4 Ways to Improve Your Jira Service Desk

 Here is a sample automation rule:

 Combine all portals into a one-stop universal portal.
 Having worked with clients who had several portals, I’ve experienced their frustrations.
 Service desk portals need to be as frictionless as possible to gain customer buy-in.
-Explaining to customers that they submitted the work in the wrong location after they’ve been waiting for the work to be completed, is the fastest way to lose confidence in the process.
+Explaining to customers that their requests were submitted in the wrong location after they’ve already been waiting some time, for the work to be completed, is the fastest way to lose confidence in the process.

 Customers, clients, stakeholders, and agents are different for every project.
 If you take away anything from this article, it should be that the goal is to reduce load on service desk agents while minimizing friction for customers.